This program is offered at the Phoenix, AZ; Tempe, AZ; and Tucson, AZ; campuses.

 Starting your Career!

-Graduates will also have the opportunity to use their skills and knowledge in such environments as hospitals, physician’s offices, clinics, traveling phlebotomy services and fixed lab servicing companies.
+Through our phlebotomy technician program in Phoenix, Tempe and Tucson, Arizona, graduates will have the opportunity to use their skills and knowledge in such environments as hospitals, physician’s offices, clinics, traveling phlebotomy services and fixed lab servicing companies.

 Additionally, our dedicated career services department as well as our network in the local community will ensure that you receive every available opportunity to interview for and attain the right job to move your career field.